MEET THE TEAM

 Chris Schlutt, Training & Events Manager

 Chris has been with the association since 2000 and assists in the development and implementation of its training program, which includes planning and executing the annual conference and working with the Statewide Interagency Training Committee.
 She holds a Bachelor's degree from Western Michigan University and a Master's of Arts degree in Environmental Planning from the University of Toledo.
-Chris enjoys spending her time reading, biking, home food preserving, working at Heartland Farm Sanctuary, and spending time outdoors with her husband and dog.
+Chris enjoys spending her time reading, biking, home food preserving, volunteering at Heartland Farm Sanctuary, and spending time outdoors with her husband and dog.

 chris [at] wisconsinlandwater [dot] org, ext 405

-Kristin Teston, Communications Manager
+Kristin Teston, Communications Director

 kristin [at] wisconsinlandwater [dot] org, ext 407

-Kim Warkentin, Operations Manager/Youth Education Director
+Kim Warkentin, Youth Education Director

 kim [at] wisconsinlandwater [dot] org, ext 403